semaphore-protocol/website/versioned_docs/version-V2/glossary.md

 The public [Semaphore identity](#semaphore-identity) value used in [Semaphore groups](#semaphore-group).

 Semaphore uses the **Poseidon** hash function to create the identity commitment from the Semaphore identity secret values.
-For more information, see the [Poseidon web site](https://www.poseidon-hash.info/).
+For more information, see the [Poseidon website](https://www.poseidon-hash.info/).

 ## Semaphore identity